wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Development
 Current project workflow...
-- REmaining work for mk3 - Display Text with resize does not work; resizeable text is more tricky than first expected.
+- Mk4 - Refinements and Rsi Window.
-- Planned for mk4 - rsi with colors indicating if the direction the rsi is going in is going in same direction as combined smma trend result.
+- Not done yet - rsi with colors indicating if the direction the rsi is going in is going in same direction as combined smma trend result.
+Rsi overlay on chart is tricky also, normally its in separate window at bottom of chart.
+- Not done yet - Display Text with resize; resizeable text is more tricky than first expected.

 ### Description
 - Indicators to use in Metatrader 5, designed for trending market, to use as confirmation for trading strategy, to make likelyhoods more apparent.
 Manual trading with the indicator provided relies upon the trader's ability to recognize patterns in the market, therein,but these patterns often have unexpected twists, but the likelyhood of, recouperating losses and avoiding bad trades, can be improved through the use of indicators, at least thats how the theory goes.